The Benefits of E-Invoicing (Electronic Invoicing)

 4. Fewer disputes and rejected invoices

-Invoice disputes and rejections are costly, time-consuming to resolve and can lead to late payments.
-With e-invoicing, data from the supplier’s AR (accounts receivable) system is transmitted directly to the customer’s AP system, decreasing the risk of errors caused by data re-entry.
-Therefore, the potential of invoices being rejected is reduced.
+With e-invoicing, data from the supplier’s Accounts Receivable (AR) system is transferred directly to the customer’s AP system, lowering the risk of errors caused by data re-entry.
+Therefore, the potential for invoices to be rejected is reduced.

 5. Improved customer satisfaction

 Thanks to e-invoicing’s faster processing and fewer payment issues, suppliers can provide a higher level of customer service.
-The result is a higher rate of customer retention.

-Read more: Common accounts payable problems and the changing role of the accounts payable function
+Read more: Common Accounts Payable Problems and the Changing Role of the Accounts Payable function

 Benefits of e-invoicing for buyers